Where To Buy Chickens

 Bringing them home

-When you bring chicks home they are very fragile, they need heat weather that is a heat pad, a light, or in your house.
+When you bring chicks home they are very fragile, they need heat whether that is a heating pad, a light, or in your in-home heating.

-When you bring home adult birds if you want to free range, i wouldn’t release them the first day, let them get used to you and make sure they know where to feed is.
+When you bring home adult birds if you want to free-range, I wouldn’t release them the first day, or even the first few weeks, let them get used to you and make sure they know where the feed is.